myHandiQR myHandiQR

 • You can rest, really

-You're the one writing the three texts for the person you support: introduction, how to help, what to avoid.
+You write three short texts, in your own words, for the person you support: introduction, how to help, what to avoid.

 Anytime

-You update the profile of the loved one you support without changing the QR code.
-The most recent version is always the one read.
+You update the profile of the person you support without changing the QR code.
+The most recent version is always read.

 3 months free

-No bank card to get started.
-You try it, and at the end you decide whether the tool works for you.
+No credit card to get started.
+You try it, and decide at the end if it suits you.

 «

 myHandiQR doesn't create any content about the person you support.
-You're the one writing.
-The AI only steps in when someone clicks on a disability, to offer a definition suited to the reader's age and role, to read or to listen to.
+You write it.
+AI only steps in when someone clicks on a disability, to offer a definition suited to the reader's age and role, to read or listen to.

 myHandiQR commitment